How to Become a Marriage and Family Therapists in Nebraska

 Obtain Nebraska licensure or certification

 Nebraska may require specific licensing or professional certification for marriage and family therapistss.
-Requirements vary by state — contact the Nebraska Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Nebraska Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Nebraska

-Nebraska employs 50 marriage and family therapists.
+Nebraska employs 260 marriage and family therapists.
+The highest concentrations are in Omaha and Lincoln.

 Marriage and Family Therapists salary range in Nebraska